Developer-DAO/academy/CONTRIBUTING.md

-Welcome to the School of Code project!
+Welcome to the `Developer DAO Academy` project!

 This is an open-source project, but at this early stage, we require contributors to be members of the Developer DAO.
 Our project uses various Developer DAO